frozenjava/EvilPortalNano/README.md

 * Create easy-to-use interface for creating targeting rules
 * Create some consistency throughout the UI
 * Add ability to create portals on an SD card and move between SD and Internal storage easily
+* Make white listed and authorized clients IP addresses clickable like SSIDs in PineAP

 ## Release History